- Gas for Climate advocates in a new policy paper that, by 2030, 11% of all gas consumed in the EU should be renewable gas,

 This article was first published on the Gas for Climate, Press release page.

 About “Gas for Climate” and their Proposed “EU Biomethane Boost”

-Gas for Climate was initiated in 2017 to analyse and create awareness about the role of renewable and low carbon gas in the future energy system in full compliance with the Paris Agreement target to limit global temperature increase to well below 2 degrees Celsius.
-To this end, the entire economy has to become (net) zero carbon by mid-century.
+Gas for Climate was initiated in 2017 to analyse and create awareness about the role of renewable and low-carbon gas in the future energy system in full compliance with the Paris Agreement target to limit global temperature increases to well below 2 degrees Celsius.
+To this end, the entire economy has to become net-zero carbon by mid-century.

 The Gas for Climate group consists of eleven leading European gas transport companies;

 - (DESFA, Enagás, Energinet,